dcbasso/CrashPlanFixLib/README.md

-# CrashPlanFixLib
+# CrashPlanFixLib (CrashPlan V10)

-CrashPlan/Code42  login issue / missing libuaw.so
+## CrashPlan/Code42  login issue / missing libuaw.so

 - Fix small and simple script helps to fix the problem with Crasplan/Code42 application.
 - Problem related with "missing libuaw.so".